MADE-Apps/legerity-uno/README.md

 ## Contributing 🚀

-Looking to help build Legerity for Uno?
+Looking to help build Legerity for Uno Platform?
 Take a look through our [contribution guidelines](CONTRIBUTING.md).
 We actively encourage you to jump in and help with any issues!

 ## Building Legerity for Uno 🛠